muchristian/backend-laravel-api/README.md

 ```

-This file carries the configurations of running the laravel cron job in background.
+This file carries the configurations for running the laravel cron job in background.

 `cron.dockerfile`